cloud66/help-old/_posts/building-your-stack/stack-definition.md

 Cloud 66 makes it easy for you to [backup your database](/database-management/database-backup), [verify the backup](/database-management/backup-verification) and [replicate your databases](/database-management/database-replication).

 <h3 id="os">Operating system</h3>
-Depending on which cloud you deploy to, your servers will be deployed with <b>Ubuntu 14.04 LTS</b> or <b>Debian 7.0 Wheezy</b>.
+Your servers will be deployed with <b>Ubuntu 14.04 LTS</b>.
 On the operating system level, you can [monitor disk, CPU and memory](/building-your-stack/server-monitoring) from the dashboard.

 <h3 id="cloud">Cloud vendor</h3>
 You can either [deploy to your cloud](/deployment/deploy-to-your-cloud) or [deploy to your own server](/deployment/deploy-to-your-own-server).